giuliosai/wgms/GlacierProfiles/README.md

 # Glacier Profiles

 I created individual glacier profiles describing the current state and historical changes for glaciers with available mass balance data, complete names, and a photo.
 The aim is to display these on the monitor outisde of the WGMS office at UZH.
 An index page is also created to provide an overview of all the available glaciers with profile sheets with the option of clicking on the desired glacier to arrive at its profile sheet.
-From each profile sheet it's possible to navigate to the previous and next glacier profile (alphabetically ordered by country) or to go back to the index page.
+From each profile sheet it's possible to navigate to the previous and next glacier profile or to go back to the index page.

 ## Data